 Incorrect Cleaning

 Using incorrect methods of cleaning can also negatively impact your composite decking over time.
-For example, using harsh and abrasive chemicals such as chlorine bleach, which can damage the surface and cause the colour to fade.
+For example, using harsh and abrasive chemicals such as chlorine bleach, which can damage the surface and cause the colour to fade, so a dedicated composite decking cleaner is best.

 Water Pooling